Chapter 3 : A Poison Tree

 I gave him a discerning stare and saw genuine concern in his eyes.
-“Padfoot,” I started putting a hand on his shoulder.
+“Padfoot,” I started, putting a hand on his shoulder.
 “This won’t be my first transformation… it’s definitely not my first one alone.”
 I let a cold, short laugh then tried to form a caring expression.
 “I’ll be fine on my own, trust me.”
-I left a few minutes after that.
-I wanted to be nestled in before the moon rose in the sky.
+I left a few minutes after that, wanting to be nestled in before the moon rose in the sky.

-With wolfsbane I could concentrate and cling on to my sanity.
+With wolfsbane, I could concentrate and cling to my sanity.
 The potion helped calm the beast but it did not make him go away.
-If I submitted to the wolf, my bite would not inflict other people with the curse.
-Part of me liked bearing the burden alone; it sharpened me and made me face my own demons.
+If I submitted to the wolf, my bite would not inflict other people with the curse I faced at each full moon.
+Part of me liked bearing the burden alone - it sharpened me and made me face my own demons.
 I never imagined enjoying my transformations as I had in school.
 Then again, I never dreamed someone would care enough to stay with me those long and often wearisome nights.

 For someone who had come to me drenched in fear and anger, Tonks’ demeanor changed quickly.
 The smell of fear ebbed away as she told me what happened.
 She had been attacked by Dawlish, an Auror in her office.
 It sounded as if he took it upon himself to investigate her claims of having a significant other.
 Even though her words were making my blood boil, the sound of her voice had a soothing effect that overpowered the part of my brain that was a wolf.

 Listening to Tonks that night gave me a chance to take in subtle details that I usually wouldn’t catch when I had to worry about articulating a response.
-The line of Tonks’ jaw and the curve of her neck had a beautiful curve.
-Her lips seemed richer than the ripest apple.
-Seeing them form words and make her facial gestures was quite sensual for me, even as a wolf.
+The line of Tonks’ jaw and the slope of her neck had a beautiful curve.
+Her lips seemed a richer red than the ripest apple.
+Seeing them form words and make her facial gestures was quite an experience for me, even as a wolf.
 The actual words she said floated through my head like little seeds of a dandelion caught in the wind.
 Some phrases and discourses stood out more than others, but I was able to follow her speech with interest.
-I rested my head in her lap deviously enjoying the close contact.
+I rested my head in her lap, deviously enjoying the close contact.
 Tonks petted me absentmindedly as she talked occasionally ruffling my fir.

 Tonks muttered something about breakfast and went off into the kitchen.
 I poked my head around the corner slightly worried that part of my home might blow up.
 I sat at the table listening intently for an indication of Tonks’ progress in the kitchen.
 I didn’t think I had much to eat in the house, but she came around the corner with two bowls of hot oatmeal and a cup of tea for me.
 I smirked and commented about the house not being in pieces.
 She took my jibe in stride, sort of.
 Tonks’ comeback was a bit odd and involved allusions to making me explode.
 It was a horrible retort, but I found it to be endearing.

-“Are you two…dating?” he asked in a low voice.
-I shook my head a bit too quickly.
+“Are you two…dating?” he asked in a low voice and I shook my head in response.
 “So, nothing happened between the two of you?”

 “Padfoot, I’m not sure we’re on the same page.”
-My tone was delicate.
-This was a new emotional side to Sirius.
-In our youth, he would have been coldly indifferent and any complaints would be said with a laugh.
-“I didn’t invite her over.”
+My tone was delicate, this was a new emotional side to Sirius.
+In our youth, he would have been coldly indifferent to time spent with someone else and any complaints would be said with a laugh.
+“I didn’t invite her over,” I reminded him calmly.

 Sirius cut me off with an angry, “You didn’t kick her out either.”
 This was getting quite ridiculous.